buildit/org-design/README.md

 #Buildit

-The future is ‘it’, not IT.
+Not a consultancy, not an outsourcer.
+Buildit are a transformation partner that participates.
+We build software, we build teams, we build new ways of working, we build new organisations.

 Technology moves, the competition moves, the market moves, the people move.
-We are here because we enjoy the challenge of taming that complexity.
+We are here because we enjoy that complexity, we believe that success requires autonomy, and we know that autonomy rocks.

-We are not a consultancy, not an outsourcer.
-We are a transformation partner that participates.
-We build software, we build teams, we build new ways of working, we build new organisations.

-This is brave, ambitious work, where success demands fierce pragmatism, genuine breadth, depth and egoless mentality.
-It's a journey where learning never stops.

-Because, ultimately, there is no recipe for engineering great experiences.
-It is much more subtle, complex, elusive than that.
-It's a people thing - the right blend of talent, an effective unit, equipped to discover and create things that matter to you and me.
-To figure out what’s not working when it’s not, and fix it so it does.

-The prize is special – an experience that, time and again, delights someone for a brief moment.

-We at Buildit create the technology and ways of working that bring such moments within reach.
+The future belongs to those who understand that it’s not about system specification but end-user expectation.
+The future belongs to those who design and build it.
+The future belongs to those who make it.